Aspher0/NoireLib/NoireLib/README.md

 The examples below show different ways to add modules to your project, and then retrieve them later.
 For these examples, I will be using the `NoireChangelogManager` module.

 The easiest way to add a module is with the `NoireLibMain.AddModule<T>(string? moduleId)` method, where T is the module you want to add.<br/>
-This method is useful since it will store the instance of the module for you to retrieve later, without having to manually store it anywhere.<br/>
+This method is useful since it will store the instance of the module for you to retrieve later, without having to manually store it anywhere.
+It will also make it so that disposing NoireLib will also dispose any module instance automatically for you.<br/>
-You can also add multiple modules of the same type if you want that.
+Additionnaly, you can add multiple modules of the same type if you want multiple instances for debugging or any other needs.

 ```csharp
 // Add the module with an ID: